GinaE/Detecting-fishing-activity/README.md

 		The images then will be kept on ../results/best_reconstructions

 	- results_analysis.py
-		Produces the models_performance.png on the results folder.
-This is a graph of the F1-scores for the different models.
+		Produces a graph of the F1-scores for the different models and stores it on ../results